 Materiality Impacts Reliability

-The omission of a material or important fact from the financial statements may compromise a user’s ability to take correct decisions.
-This is because most of the investors decide whether to invest in a company or not based on their analysis of that company’s financial statements.
-So, if the financial statements of a company omit certain information, the reliability of the financial statements will become low.
+The omission of a material or important fact from the financial statements may compromise a user’s ability to make correct decisions.
+This is because most investors decide whether to invest in a company or not based on their analysis of that company’s financial statements.
+So, if a company’s financial statements omit certain information, the reliability of the financial statements will become low.

 Materiality Impacts Completeness